snowflakedb/snowpark-python/CONTRIBUTING.md

 #### Install the library in edit mode and install its dependencies

 - Create a new Python virtual environment with any Python version that we support.
-Currently supported version is **Python 3.8**.
-Support for Python 3.9 and 3.10 is available as a preview feature to all accounts.
+Currently supported version is **Python 3.8, Python 3.9, Python 3.10**.
+Support for Python 3.11 is available as a preview feature to all accounts.
 For example,

   ```bash
   conda create --name snowpark-dev python=3.8